 Now you know that longer content will contribute to your success.
 But what does exactly “long” mean?
 Is it 500 words?
 5,000 words?
 What is the average length of a blog post?
 Well, this may vary.
 If you review all the research on the topic, you will come up with a variety of different numbers.

 The expert answer is to simply write great content while providing value to your audience.
-Do not waste time and simply answer the question as you are writing for them and not for the search engines.
+Do not waste time your audience time, simply answer the question… you need to write for your audience and not for the search engine.

 The technical answer is to have an average blog post length of around 1,500 words to give you more opportunities to rank.

 Should You Write More Than The Average Blog Post Length?

 The publishing platform, Medium, did a little research to determine how much time people will spend reading a blog post.
 The average they found was about seven minutes.